launchdarkly/java-server-sdk-dynamodb/README.md

             .build();

         LDClient client = new LDClient("YOUR SDK KEY", config);

-The specified table must already exist in DynamoDB.
-It must have a partition key called "namespace" and a sort key called "key".

 By default, the DynamoDB client will try to get your AWS credentials and region name from environment variables and/or local configuration files, as described in the AWS SDK documentation.
 There are methods in `DynamoDBFeatureStoreBuilder` for changing the configuration options.
 Alternatively, if you already have a fully configured DynamoDB client object, you can tell LaunchDarkly to use that: